-Cruise along the mighty Yangtze River.
-Relax onboard or visit Mt.
-Shuanggui, also known as "Luming Mountain".
+Today, visit Mt.
+ShuangGui, also know as "Luming Mountain".
 Disembark from the ship to the dock and take a short bus transfer to the area.
-Sightseeing here involves climbing steps and uneven pathways.
+Sightseeing here involves climbing some steps.
 You will be off the ship for around 2.5 hours.